Toon-It/Cartoonizer/README.md

 localhost:5000/)
 ```

+- You can install with docker-compose using:

+`docker-compose up`

 You can look at your [demo here](https://github.com/Toon-It/Cartoonizer/blob/master/demo.md).

 This webapp was featured in top 5 📈  trending projects in [MadeWithML](https://madewithml.com/projects/2125/toonit-now/)